DevIncept/DSA-Module-1/ArrayRotation/README.md

 To rotate K elements to right side from left side do below steps

-1. Devide Array into to part
+1. Divide Array into to part

     I. First part contain first K elements of array.